KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 $$G(x(t),x(t+\Delta t)) = 0$$

-Numerical methods are commonly needed to solve for $x(t+\Delta t)$, which adds an additional and expensive step to the process.
+Numerical methods are commonly needed to solve for $x(t+\Delta t)$ in the implicit case, which adds an additional and expensive step to the process.
 This may seem like a roundabout way to find the next system state, but the implicit methods has its merits which will be discussed in subsepquent sections.

 ## Derivation
 To understand these numerical methods a bit better, the derivations are key.
 First we will look at the simplest form of the explicit method using a first-order, ordinary differential equation of form